MicrosoftDocs/azure-devops-docs/docs/notifications/about-notifications.md

 - [Slack](../service-hooks/services/slack.md?toc=/vsts/notifications/toc.json&bc=/vsts/notifications/breadcrumb/toc.json)
 - [Microsoft Teams](https://marketplace.visualstudio.com/items?itemName=ms-vsts.vss-services-teams)

 You can also use a third-party service like Zapier to send notifications to hundreds of other services.
-Learn more about [Zapier and Team Services integration](../service-hooks/services/zapier.md).
+Learn more about [Zapier and VSTS integration](../service-hooks/services/zapier.md).

 ## On-premises SMTP server (TFS)